sjmori/Python-Code/README.md

 # Python-Code

-Storage for Python code samples...
+Storage for Python code samples and snippets...

 Dedupe - using a python library which uses Machine Learning for deduping